laboon/ebook/text/40_unit_testing.md

 }
 ```

 As opposed to a square root function, where we know what exactly we're passing in, and thus what values the function has access to, there are dependencies on several external variables.
 Running this code once may cause everything to work properly; running it again, when those variables are set to different values, may cause everything to fail.
 It's difficult to know where all to check for the expected behavior.
 It's writing something to a file, it looks like, but we'll need to figure out the file name and location based on the value of the variable at a particular point in time.
-We'll also need to figure out what the _globalUserId is to determine what the right values are, and how it will be displayed by looking at the value of _globalScreenSetting.
+We'll also need to figure out what the `_globalUserId` is to determine what the right values are, and how it will be displayed by looking at the value of `_globalScreenSetting`.
 In any of these cases, they could be set by a large number of external factors, and the values of the output depend on things that we may not have direct control over.
 All of these come together to make testing impure methods a much more difficult task.

 This does not mean that impure functions are bad!
 As we've seen, they're absolutely necessary (or, at least, you need some clever way around them, like monads in Haskell) if you want to do anything other than make your processor warm.
 After all, printing anything to the screen is technically a side effect.
 However, by keeping as many functions pure as possible, and limiting impure functions to certain areas, you will make testing the system much easier.
 I like to think of it as "quarantining" the impure functions so that I know where difficulties in testing will lie.